whilefalse841/SRL-Car-Controller/README.md

 # SRL-Car-Controller
-Allows connection to and control of 'Shell Racing Legends' RC cars on Windows using a controller.
-Tested with Xinput (Xbox controllers).
+Controls 'Shell Racing Legends' RC cars on Windows via an controller.

 ![screenshot](https://raw.githubusercontent.com/whilefalse841/SRL-Car-Controller/refs/heads/main/screenshot.png)

 Based on `control.py` found in https://github.com/mesailde/ShellRacingRemote.

-Changes include:
+### Improvements over the original
-- controller support (tested with Xinput controllers)
+* Controller support (tested with Xinput)
-- controlling the car when the window isn't in focus, ability to pick used controller slot (should allow for multiplayer, not tested yet)
+* Works even when the window is not focused; controller slot is selectable (possible multiplayer, untested)
-- automatically scanning for available Bluetooth devices and filtering for device names of known supported models
+* Automatic Bluetooth scanning with filtering for supported car models
-- possible optimization in the way the Bluetooth commands are sent over
+* Minor Bluetooth command optimizations

-Controls are as displayed in the app.
+Controls are shown in the app.

 ## How to use

-1. Enable Bluetooth
+1. Enable Bluetooth.
-2. Launch the .exe
+2. Launch the `.exe`.
-3. Wait for the Bluetooth scanning to finish
+3. Wait for Bluetooth scanning to complete.
-4. Pick a car from the list
+4. Select a detected car.
-5. Wait until the connection is established
+5. Wait for the connection to establish.

-If any of these steps result in an error, try again.
-Maybe pair it with your PC through the Windows Bluetooth settings.
-The car's Bluetooth connection can be janky sometimes.
+If something fails, retry or manually pair the car in Windows Bluetooth settings.
+The initial connection can be unreliable at times.

+##### Disclaimer: The executable may trigger antivirus warnings due to how it listens for controller input and sends periodic Bluetooth messages, as well as the fact that it's a single-file exe made with PyInstaller.
+If you prefer full transparency and already have Python and the required libraries installed, you can run main.py instead.
+The app will be updated if a reliable way to reduce false positives is found.

 ### Supported models